33-22-177. Rights of pharmacies. (1) A pharmacy benefit manager or third-party payer may not prohibit a pharmacist or pharmacy from:

 (5) (a) A pharmacy benefit manager shall:

-(i) offer a pharmacy an opportunity to renew an existing contract every 3 years, at a minimum; and
+(i) offer a pharmacy or a pharmacy services administrative organization an opportunity to renew an existing contract every 3 years, at a minimum; and

-(ii) allow a pharmacy to terminate a contract upon a 90-day notice to the pharmacy benefit manager.
+(ii) allow a pharmacy or a pharmacy services administrative organization to terminate a contract upon a 90-day notice to the pharmacy benefit manager.

-(b) An addendum or amendment to an existing contract between a pharmacy benefit manager and a pharmacy is effective only upon signing of the addendum or amendment by both parties.
+(b) An addendum or amendment to an existing contract between a pharmacy benefit manager and a pharmacy or a pharmacy services administrative organization is effective only upon signing of the addendum or amendment by both parties.